Athena Air Services

 Athena Air Services was a planned airline based in Johor Bahru, Malaysia in the early 2000s.
-It proposed to operate scheduled, domestic and international passenger services.
+It operated scheduled, domestic and international passenger services.

 History

-The airline company was established in 2003 and intended to start its operations on 18 November 2003.
+The airline company was established in 2003 and began its operations on 18 November 2003.
 It was owned jointly by Athena Sdn Bhd and PT Avipatria.
 In 2004 it was considered by analysts as a small budget airline worth watching, with plans for expansion, but restricted by lack of a website for bookings.
 The airline finally ceased all operations in 2016.

 Services

-Athena Air Services originally projected to operate flights to Jakarta and Surabaya from Senai International Airport.
+At launch, Athena Air Services planned to operate flights to Jakarta and Surabaya from Senai International Airport.

 Fleet

 The Athena Air Services fleet consisted of 1 Boeing 727-200.